 - Brown Bag Sessions – Deliver a topic focused meeting during a lunch period to inform customers.

 - Technology Fairs – It is an opportunity for the Information Technology department to display the systems used, service available and staff.
 In light of that fact having the Help Desk in the technology fair is a great way to market the Help Desk services.

 Perform a Maturity Assessment

-For an organization initially setting up their Help Desk management practices, there is a lot of industry standard IT Service Management and ITIL information available to build a strong foundation.
-Of course an established Help Desk will need to understand how they are doing and what needs attention for improvement.
-In the IT Service Management community, we start by using something call a maturity assessment.
+For an organization initially setting up their Help Desk management practices, there is a lot of industry-standard IT Service Management and ITIL information available to build a strong foundation.
+Of course, an established Help Desk will need to understand how they are doing and what needs attention for improvement.
+In the IT Service Management community, we start by using something called a maturity assessment.
 Complete a maturity assessment to determine maturity compared to industry standards.
 It is important to note that the value realized from performing an assessment is directly related to the thoroughness of the assessment data gathered, which includes staff interviews.
 There are many benefits in performing a maturity assessment.

 Many companies will recognize 3rd party certification for Help Desk management in hiring a new manager.
 One of the most respected Help Desk manager certifications is from HDI.
 This certification has a description from HDI which states “that the support center manager possesses the knowledge of best and common practices necessary to successfully manage the operational and tactical components of a support organization while strategically aligning with the needs of the business”.
 You should also consider sending your ticketing application administrators to vendor training classes.
 Whether you use Freshdesk, Zendesk or another ticketing application, all vendors should offer administrator training classes.